This post may contain affiliate links. If you make a purchase through links on our site, we may earn a commission. Please read our disclosure policy.

 - freezing

-Freezing peaches is a little easier and quicker and produces wonderfully sweet and delicious peaches to put in your freezer.
+Freezing is a little easier and quicker, and produces wonderfully sweet and delicious peaches to put in your freezer.

 I love to use canned peaches in pies, tarts, and fruit salads.
 Or I’ll simply open a jar during the winter and enjoy them by myself.

 Start with fresh peaches.
-If you live in an area with wonderful peach orchards, you are lucky!
-Make sure the peaches are allowed to ripen, especially with store-bought peaches.
-Many times the store varieties are picked a little early to ensure they aren’t overripe when you buy them.
+If you live in an area with wonderful orchards, you’re lucky!
+Make sure they’re allowed to ripen, especially with store-bought ones.
+Many times, the store varieties are picked a little early to ensure they aren’t overripe when you buy them.

-The best way to know when a peach is perfectly ripe is when you start to smell the mouthwatering peach aroma.
-Additionally, when the peach peels easily you know they are ready to be used.
+The best way to know when one is perfectly ripe is when you start to smell the mouthwatering aroma.
+Additionally, when it peels easily, you know they are ready to be used.

 Home-canned fruit is completely different and tastes much fresher than any store-bought can.
-Once you try these peaches, you’ll forget about ever buying them again.
+Once you try these, you’ll forget about ever buying them again.

 These will last through the winter.
 And honestly, nothing tastes better in the middle of January than fresh, home-canned peaches!